 - Investment Funds

 - Contracts for Difference

 - Expensive option for small personal pensions

 Best personal pension provider for actively managed investments

-Nutmeg is one of the largest and most trusted online platforms that offer three ready-made portfolios with seven different risk levels.
+Nutmeg is one of the largest and most trusted online platforms that offer four ready-made portfolios with ten different risk levels.
 Nutmeg offer novice investors a complete robo-advisory service, using a simple questionnaire to determine your risk level and build the right portfolio for you.